NASA-DEVELOP/dnppy/undeployed/README.md

 This folder holds code that is packaged with dnppy for good record keeping, but is NOT installed with the module.
 There are a few different categories that code like this falls within, and it is organized as such.

 ####/subjects
-This repository is filled with unstructured code for a general purpose that could be usefull to refactor and add to the dnppy framework in the near future.
+This repository is filled with unstructured code for a general purpose that could be useful to refactor and add to the dnppy framework in the near future.

 ####/proj_code
 NASA DEVELOP project teams contribute specialized code to this directory.
 Project code is evaluated for its generality and moved up to the subjects folder, then into dnppy if some generalization is possible.
 Code in this directory may have a very narrow focus on the needs of the project partners and lack scalability, but could potentially be generalized and scaled.
 Project code in languages other than python that was not substantial enough to require software release may also be found in this directory.